 Here are some tips for spotting them more easily and some general advice which should help you to avoid falling foul of similar scams in the future.

 The emails usually seem to come from a senior member of staff, usually the MD or CEO and are often sent to the FD or others in the finance team who may be able to authorise or make payments

 Date: 26 October 2015 08:41:37 GMT

 How are you today?
 I need you to process a Chaps payment swiftly, let me know what details would be needed to get it done as soon as possible.

 Although the email seems to be from the real MD, it is actually from an entirely different mail account.
 Unfortunately, it is very easy to change or “spoof” the from address on an email so that it appears to be from someone else.
 It is this inherent insecurity that makes this scam possible without the attacker needing to hack into the victim’s email system.

-CEO email scams in businesses large and small are being targeted by these frauds including technology companies, some losing tens of millions, as reported here by the BBC
+Businesses large and small are being targeted by these frauds including technology companies, some losing tens of millions, as reported here by the BBC.

 If you’re concerned that you may have been a victim of an email scam, contact Cubit Technology to find out more.